Standoff over Madrid’s response to virus pandemic continues

 The disagreement has played out publicly, raising concern among many in Madrid and the rest of Spain.

-On Monday, Health Minister Salvador Illa said that data shows that the Madrid region, home to 6.6 million, “has community transmission and the pandemic is not under control.”
+Health Minister Salvador Illa said that data show that the Madrid region, home to 6.6 million, “has community transmission and the pandemic is not under control.”

 “It’s already too late and we need to act with determination,” he told a news conference.

 Official data showed Monday that the country’s coronavirus tally has reached 748,266 infections since the onset of the pandemic, 31,785 more since the last update on Friday.
-There were 179 new fatalities for COVID-19, bringing the total death toll to 31,411, although experts think that the many more deaths haven’t been recorded because of limited testing.
+There were 179 new fatalities for COVID-19, bringing the total death toll to 31,411, although experts think that many more deaths haven’t been recorded because of limited testing.

 With 290 cases per 100,000 people in two weeks, Spain is by far leading Europe’s infections during this second wave.
 The rate is particularly high in the capital, Madrid, with 775 new cases per 100,000 over the past 14 days.

 While primary care workers complain that they are overwhelmed by the number of people approaching health centers with suspected COVID-19, many hospitals in Madrid have already stopped certain surgeries and some non-essential treatment.
-Existing ICU wards are already being expanded with new beds, as they were in March during the first wave of the pandemic.
+Existing intensive care units are already being expanded with new beds, as they were in March during the first wave of the pandemic.

 Madrid has limited all social gatherings to a maximum of six people, reduced the numbers of people who can go into shops and restaurants, and restricted access to and from 45 neighborhoods in the region.